Residential & nursing care

 The cost will vary from person to person and will depend on your type of stay or placement and the result of your financial assessment and the cost of the placement provided.
 Types of placements are:-

 - Residential reablement (convalescence) – is a service that offers the opportunity for you to gradually recover your health and strength after surgery or illness in a supported environment.
 It offers you the opportunity to access supportive services which will enable you to build your confidence before you return home or to a more suitable environment where your needs can be better met.
 There is no charge for this service for up to 6 weeks.
+In the unlikely event that the stay exceeds 6 weeks, it would then be charged under the charging rules applicable for the type of stay required (Respite/Short-term/Temporary/Permanent - please see below) from the first day of the 7th week, or from the date it was determined that a different type of stay was required, if this was sooner.

 - Temporary stay – temporary stays relate to a period of care where it is anticipated that you will be able to return to your own home sometime in the future.
 Your temporary stay is likely to exceed 8 weeks and can last for up to 52 weeks and the charge will be based on the outcome of a financial assessment.
 The financial assessment rules are the same as for permanent residents except that if you own a property the value of your main residence will not be taken into account for the first 52 weeks.
-However, if you own another property/land then the value of this asset would be included in the financial assessment from the first day of the placement.
+However, if you own another property or if you own land then the value of this asset would be included in the financial assessment from the first day of the placement.

 - Permanent stay – a permanent stay is an admission to a care home when it is anticipated that you will need to remain a resident indefinitely.
 Your charge will be based on the outcome of your financial assessment.
 If you are subsequently able to return to your own home, then in certain circumstances the temporary rules will be applied retrospectively.